Minty Peterson: Storylines

+Minty and Garry return in 2025 at Billy and Honey Mitchell's (Emma Barton) joint stendo.
+He reveals that he is now married and Garry is living with him.

 Reception

-In 2007, a line said by the character, referencing the Hillsborough disaster of 1989 where 96 people died in a human crush during a football match, received complaints.
-On-screen, Minty discussed the event as part of a storyline covering football hooliganism, saying "Five years out of Europe because of Heysel, because they penned you lot in to stop you fighting on the pitch, and then what did we end up with – Hillsborough."
+In 2007, a line said by the character, referencing the Hillsborough disaster of 1989 where 96 people died in a crowd crush during a football match, received complaints.
+Onscreen, Minty discussed the event as part of a storyline covering football hooliganism, saying "Five years out of Europe because of Heysel, because they penned you lot in to stop you fighting on the pitch, and then what did we end up with – Hillsborough."
 A proportion of viewers were concerned that the programme was equating the Hillsborough tragedy to hooliganism.
 The Hillsborough Family Support Group (HFSG) has suggested that the scriptwriters' reference was irrelevant, with one commenting, "Hillsborough was proven not to be hooliganism.
 Do the BBC not realise 96 people died and many families are still suffering?".
 In response to the complaints, the BBC said, "Minty was actually reminding Jase [Dyer] that football hooliganism at Heysel led directly to the fencing-in of fans at football matches.
 He points out that this had tragic consequences - for the innocent spectators at Hillsborough.
 The BBC apologises if this remark was misinterpreted or caused any offence."

-A storyline airing in 2008 featuring Minty and his friend Garry line dancing in cowboy outfits to traditional country and western music, received complaints from actual line dancers.
+A storyline airing in 2008 featuring Minty and his friend Garry line dancing in cowboy outfits to traditional country and western music received complaints from actual line dancers.
 One line-dancer told BBC News, "Really, I think they were making a mockery of line-dancers.
 Line-dancing is a great form of dance, a great form of exercise - I don't like it when I see people making fun of it."
 Steve Healy, editor of a line-dancing website, added, "People say line-dancing isn't cool, but you've had line-dancers who have gone on to dance with Kylie [Minogue] on-stage and choreograph stage shows.
 Line-dancing gets kids doing some sports and off the street."

 Cliff Parisi and Ricky Groves were given the "Best Double Act" trophy at the All About Soap Bubble Awards in 2007, for their portrayal as screen friends Minty and Garry.
+In September 2006, a writer from the Evening Standard wrote that Minty had a "hole" between his ears as he was still being conned by SJ.
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Minty 73rd on their ranked list of the best EastEnders characters of all time, calling him a "big softy" who was "unlucky in love and life" and had "a laddish double-act bromance with Garry".